arwes/arwes/site/docs/index.md

 # SciFi UI Framework

+> This website version covers the package arwes v1.0.0-alpha.5 published in February, 2018.
+This version is now deprecated.
+Please refer to the latest project version [arwes.dev](https://arwes.dev).

 Arwes is a web framework to build user interfaces for web applications based on science fiction and cyberpunk styles guidelines, animations and sounds effects.
 The idea is to **provide an user experience as if you were using